link1905/system-design-101/content/docs/design-patterns/distributed-transaction/compensation-protocols.md

 s <- store.e: 1.
 Scan
 s -> e: 2.
 Publish events
 s -> store.e: 3.
-Set State = Complete
+Set State = Complete {
+    style.bold: true
+}
 ```

-If the relay process crashes before updating the outbox record in the third step, it might publish the event twice.
+If the relay process crashes before updating the outbox record in the third step, it might publish the event **twice**.
 Fortunately, consumers can use an idempotency key (e.g., `OrderId`) to check for and ignore duplicated events.